cotyembry/notes/README.md

 see the following for the answer http://stackoverflow.com/questions/1223354/undo-git-pull-how-to-bring-repos-to-old-state

+# Git keeps prompting me for password
+you can get rid of this on the command line by doing the following:

+    git config --global credential.helper wincred

 # Error message issues
-When tryihg to git add ... files, or in general, if you get the error that says something like:
+When trying to git add ... files, or in general, if you get the error that says something like:

     Another git process seems to be running in this repository, e.g. an editor opened by 'git commit'.
 Please make sure all processes